AnushreeBagchi/Blog/content/posts/2020-05-03---Setting-up-Javascript-Repository.md

 ```

 ### Step 9: Setting Up an ES6 Project Using Babel
-Now we already have a Javscript repo which can take advtange of teh latest and greates in the Javscript world.
-But inspite of how advanced our repo is , development productivity comes from easy debugging.
-We would like to have the option to put breakpoints, use vs code's debugging capabilities without writing console logs everywhere !
+Now we have a Javascript repo which can take advantage of the latest and greatest in the Javascript world.
+But despite how advanced our repo is, development productivity comes from easy debugging.
+We would like to have the option to put breakpoints, use vs code's debugging capabilities without writing console logs everywhere!

-To enable the vscode debugging, add `launch.json` file in .vscode folder. `launch.json` is what VsCode  understands and uses it to populate the dropdown in the debug menu.
+To enable the VSCode debugging, add `launch.json` file in the .vscode folder. `launch.json` is what VSCode understands and uses it to populate the dropdown in the debug menu.

 ```json
 {
     "version": "0.2.0",
     "configurations": [

         {
             "type": "node",
             "request": "launch",